BurnedOliveTree/Olive/README.md

     - (all the arithmetic operators combined with =)
 - Other
     - () (function call, expression prioritisation)
-    - infix . (function call, method call, attribute)
+    - infix . (function call with preceding expression as first argument)
     - infix ,

 ### Syntax